123Rocco123/Ceaser-Cypher/README.md

 # Ceaser Cypher
  The program will apply the Ceaser Cypher to the text that you insert.
 It will also decypher the encoded text that you write.

+ The encryption method is that every third letter in each word is changed to the letter which is 3 digits to the left of it on the alphabet, instead of changing all of the characters in the word.

  This project has been completed.